DavidMurrayP2P/PhotonPowerZero/README.md

 # PhotonPowerZero

 The Photon Power Zero project aims to build an ecosystem of electronics, code, BoM and 3D printable parts that make it as easy as possible to go from a Raspberry Pi Zero proof of concept, sitting on someone's desk, to an outdoor deployment.
-There is an initial Kickstarter planned, and you can get one of the first boards by checking out the [Kickstarter](https://www.kickstarter.com/projects/packets2photons/photon-power-zero)
+The first 50 boards sold out through this [Kickstarter](https://www.kickstarter.com/projects/packets2photons/photon-power-zero) and you can purchase boards avaliable after the kickstarter at [Packets2Photons](https://packets2photons.com.au)

 You can find the user docs, showing you how to get started with the Photon Power Zero, and the design decisions around the board here:
 * [USERDOCS](USERDOCS.md)